 Seek Treatment Today

 Relieve your pain and avoid long-term complications by treating your injured tendon at High Mountain Orthopedics.
-We offer elbow tendon surgery and other state-of-the-art procedures at our offices in Wayne, Paramus, and Englewood, NJ.
+We offer elbow tendon surgery and other state-of-the-art procedures at our office in Wayne, NJ.
 Contact us today to learn more or to schedule an appointment.

 Schedule An Appointment Today!